Why start a website?

 Opening doors to self-expression

-The ways one can express themselves in the modern age are increasingly limited.
-Most social media sites nowadays emphasize short, visual content with a strong emphasis on feedback systems such as likes and comments.1
+The ways I can express myself in the modern age are increasingly limited.
+Most social media sites nowadays emphasize short, visual content with a strong emphasis on feedback systems such as likes and comments.

-Starting a basic, independent blog allows you to escape from all of that and gives you more freedom to write what you actually want to write.
+Starting a basic, independent blog allows me to escape from all of that and gives me freedom to create what I want to create.

 Comprehensiveness